SeisSol/SeisSol/Documentation/tpv13.rst

 SCEC TPV13
 ==========

 TPV13 is similar to TPV12 except for that material properties are **non-associative Drucker-Prager plastic**.
-TPV13 is using non-associative Drucker-Prager plasticity with yielding in shear.
 To run TPV13, it requires to recompile SeisSol with "plasticity = 'yes'" in the configuration python script.

 The material is characterized by six constitutive parameters: